 9. Boxpark Shoreditch

 If you haven’t had lunch in a shipping container where have you been?
 It seems all the rage in European cities now and for good reason.
 The small start up businesses that occupy them seem to serve up some of the tastiest and unique fusion food around.
-Head over to Boxpark for Jerk burgers that will change your life!
+Head over to Boxpark for Jerk burgers that will change your life.
+Or your taste buds at least.

 10. Do a tour of the underground tube systems

-These are just some of my favourite places to visit in London.
-There is so much to do in this city, although it’s not cheap there are some really great things you can do for free!
-Any other top places to recommend?
+I hope you found a weird thing to do in London.
+There is so much to do in this city, although it’s not cheap there are some really weird things to do in London for free!
+Do you have any other top places to recommend?
 Drop a comment below.